 Numerous studies have shown that the vast majority of people on the internet have very short attention spans.
 Most people will take just a second to decide if your website is the one they want to stay on or hit the ‘back button’ and find another.
 So, your website needs to be structured in a way that gets them hooked instantly or at least long enough for you to sell them your service or product.

 We’ve often seen the best results from using what’s known in the content writing industry as the inverted pyramid.
-In its most simplistic terms, it means to put the most essential message first or on the top of the page.
-That message should give you an extra few seconds to then provide the visitor with more supporting and contextual information.
+In its most simplistic terms, it means to put the most crucial message first or on the top of the page.
+That message should give you an extra few seconds to provide the visitor with more supporting and contextual information.

 So, you’ll open with a headline similar to: “99% Success Rate Over the Past 10 Years in all Drunk Driving Cases.”
 Then the three lines below should further elaborate on how that success is assured.
-Further details can then be in paragraphs below that because by this point you already have the prospect interested.
+Further details can then be in paragraphs below that because by this point, and you already have the prospect interested.

 One of the biggest challenges of writing good web content is to keep things simple.
 Explaining exactly what your service does in three sentences instead of six requires skill and experience.
-Unfortunately, some people still write long sentences which do not cut it with current day attention spends.
+Unfortunately, some people still write long sentences which do not cut it with current day attention spans.
 You also need to factor in the fact that the average American adult can read up to just 9th grade-level English.
 That’s why it pays to make your content as simple as possible, which we admit is easier said than done.

 One of the things many successful web content writers have done is to use mainly verbs and nouns with adjectives and adverbs used as few times as possible.
 Also, avoid big words like “equanimity” and instead use a more common word like “calm.”